Skip to Main Content

 Circles represent paid data from online/offline media and direct data from the platform ecosystem, circle in the middle represents the customer

 Many businesses stop at dynamic creation or dynamic orchestration based on what they know about customers.
-The future of customer experience is making sound predictions based on machine learning about individual behavior.
+The future of customer experience is making predictions based on machine learning about individual behavior.
 That connection will enable dynamic product creation and deliver the right message at the right time.

 Organizations that use data to predict with a high degree of accuracy what will help guide a consumer along the buying journey can then take that model and those predictions and apply them to enterprise data at scale.

-For instance, we worked with a U.S. grocer to build a closed-loop digital platform to drive exponential value from customer data.
+For instance, Publicis Sapient worked with a U.S. grocer to build a closed-loop digital platform to drive exponential value from customer data.
 Myriad data sources are now linked across the enterprise, enabling a clearer picture of customer behavior which has helped the business improve customer satisfaction, loyalty and share of wallet.
 The platform scaled and flexed to seamlessly integrate new lines of business with suppliers, third-party vendors, consent forms and mobile apps.

 Become a data-driven organization with a strong data strategy

-Monetizing data and delivering hyper-personalized experiences at scale will only happen if the organization is built on an underpinning of data and guided by a sound data strategy.
+Monetizing data and delivering hyper-personalized experiences at scale will only happen if the organization is built on an underpinning of data and guided by an organization that supports data-driven decision-making.
+A company’s enterprise data strategy is a blueprint for moving from data-poor to data-informed.

 Some organizations are quick to adopt leading-edge technologies, like artificial intelligence and machine learning tools, but they haven’t yet solved for fundamental issues that hinder data sharing or exploitation.
 For instance, not having legal consent can get in the way of data sharing.
 Regulatory compliance measures like customer consent must be built into the data strategy.
+Organizations need to increase their data literacy and empower data-driven models to guide personalization and enterprise optimization.

 Data strategy requires the people, processes and tools to deliver on it—and not all organizations have these basics in place.
 For instance, the people delivering on the strategy may be in different parts of the organization that are operating at a variety of speeds, leading to a lack of cohesion.
 Processes may be outdated and not adapted to execute the data strategy.
 The technology may be fractured or patched together in a Frankenstein way that does not enable seamless sharing and collaboration.